 Green screen is a popular and useful tool for creating all kinds of visual effects.
 You can DIY it, you can even paint it, but there are some awesome green screen tricks which don’t even require it!
-In this video, Jordy and Yannick of Cinecom.net demonstrate four of these tricks you can pull off without using the actual green screen, but chroma keying smaller objects.
+In this video, Jordy and Yannick of Cinecom.net demonstrate four of these tricks you can pull off without using an actual green screen, but by chroma keying smaller objects.

 Well, ’tis the season.
 Although some of us might be living in a winter wonderland, that’s not all of us.
 So, perhaps our videos need a little artificial assistance to give them some of that “Christmas spirit”.
 Well, this short video from Adobe shows us how we can add foreground and background snow to our scenes in just over a minute using Adobe After Effects.

 This is one of those classic movie effects, especially in horror movies.
 There’s your soon-to-be victim, looking at themselves in the mirror.
 They finish what they’re doing, turn to walk away, and the reflection stays there, with a stupid evil grin on its face.
 It’s a cool effect and one that’s very easy to do in After Effects or Premiere as this video from Ian Sansavera of Learn How To Edit Stuff shows.